andreaseinsiedler/totalmix_midi_mapping/README.md

 -------------------------------------------

 That's how far i got for now (10-2024).
-Its working for me right now, needs some proofing for normal users.
+Its working for me, but needs some proofing for normal users.

 Let me know if you are interested and i will get probably motivated to finish the beta release.